COG-UK/phylo-reports/UK_full_report/regional_reports/report_GLAS.md

 | RENFREWSHIRE           | Scotland  |                   187 | 150-200          |
 | SHETLAND ISLANDS       | Scotland  |                    14 | 10-50            |

-Other results modules for UK lineage analysis can be added in here if required.

 \pagebreak